MicrosoftDocs/entra-docs/docs/external-id/cross-tenant-access-settings-b2b-collaboration.md

 ### Add Microsoft Admin Portal apps to B2B collaboration

-You can't directly add Microsoft Admin Portal apps to the inbound access settings under the cross-tenant access settings in the Microsoft Entra admin center.
+You can't directly add Microsoft Admin Portal apps to the inbound cross-tenant access settings in the Microsoft Entra admin center.
 However, you can add these apps individually by using [Microsoft Graph API](/graph/api/crosstenantaccesspolicy-post-partners).

 The following apps are part of the Microsoft Admin Portal app group:
 - Azure Portal (c44b4083-3bb0-49c1-b47d-974e53cbdf3c)